 The network will also let you tether another mobile device or tablet to your phone, tablet or MiFi device, and enjoy the endless data from the apps included in your passes.
 However, tethering to other devices such as your games console, TV, or through a smart device such as Chromecast, Roku, or Fire TV Stick, is not included.

 The deals themselves are up there with the best prices on the market and offer the flexibility of 30-day contracts.
-There may not be unlimited data overall, but it would take a while to use up the mid and top-range 10GB and 30GB deals, especially as your social media is already covered.
+There may not be unlimited data overall, but it would take a while to use up the mid and top-range data deals, especially as your social media is already covered.

-Going for the under-25s is an interesting ploy by Vodafone to essentially get a customer base secured early on.
 VOXI aims to do things differently, with a focus on social media in its plans and online-only customer service.
-The 30-day deals are well priced and flexible, but you will need to purchase your own handset separately or use an existing one.
+The 30-day deals are well priced and flexible, and there is the option to get a pay monthly handset without being tied to the network.

 Separating social media from data usage is interesting but not unique; Virgin Media lets users go on Facebook Messenger, Twitter and WhatsApp as part of their plans without eating into their allowance.
 And you could argue that Three's Go Binge feature, which gives you unlimited streaming data for apps like Netflix and Apple Music, would save you far more data.

 Being part of Vodafone gives users a guarantee of decent signal, but VOXI's novel social-based customer service system is yet to be proven.
 It’s still early days, but VOXI is worth looking at.